jrsinclair/mazes-presentation/presentation.md

 ---

-## Why call it Point?

-Note: Now, at this point, you might be wondering, why did I call this class 'Point'?
-Why not 'Room'?
-Our algorithm is about rooms, not points.

-And in one sense, it doesn't matter.
-Whether it's called Point or Room, it still has two numbers representing coordinates.
-But if we call it Point, it may be a little less confusing if we use it for other things later.

----

 ## Why?

 Note: OK.
 We now have a helper class.
 And let's face it, it doesn't do much.
 So why do we bother?
 Why not just use a plain ol' JavaScript object?
 Zero code needed.